 The AAOS does not view the existence of these interests or relationships as necessarily implying bias or decreasing the value of your participation in the AAOS.

 Who Must Disclose

-Each participant in the AAOS CME program or author of enduring materials, member of the AAOS Board of Directors, Board of Councilors, Board of Specialty Societies, Councils, Cabinets, Committees, Project Teams or other official AAOS groups (collectively “AAOS governance groups”), editors-in-chief and editorial boards and AAOS guideline development workgroups has the obligation to disclose all potentially conflicting interests.
-Each participant in the AAOS CME program or author of enduring materials, AAOS governance groups, editors-in-chief and editorial boards and AAOS guideline development workgroups must disclose relevant activities or relationships through the AAOS Orthopaedic Disclosure Program.
+Each participant in the AAOS CME program or author of enduring materials, member of the AAOS Board of Directors, Board of Councilors, Board of Specialty Societies, Councils, Cabinets, Committees, Project Teams or other official AAOS groups (collectively “AAOS governance groups”), editors-in-chief and editorial boards and AAOS clinical practice guidelines, appropriate use criteria and performance measures development workgroups, has the obligation to disclose all potentially conflicting interests.
+Each participant in the AAOS CME program or author of enduring materials, AAOS governance groups, editors-in-chief and editorial boards and AAOS clinical practice guidelines, appropriate use criteria and performance measures development workgroups must disclose relevant activities or relationships through the AAOS Orthopaedic Disclosure Program.

 Responsibility of the Individual Who Discloses